clarkehardy/geviewer/README.md

 ```
 The `gev-converter` utility does not have an interactive component and can therefore be run on a remote machine over `ssh`.

+#### Other options
+* [Depth peeling](https://en.wikipedia.org/wiki/Depth_peeling) is a technique for rendering transparent objects.
+It is disabled by default as it often slows down rendering.
+To enable depth peeling, click the **View > Use Depth Peeling** menu item.

+* Most operations in GeViewer will be reported in the console on the control panel, as will any errors or warnings.
+The console can be cleared by clicking **Edit > Clear Console**, and the contents of the console can be copied to the clipboard by clicking **Edit > Copy Console**.

+* Operations can be aborted by clicking **Edit > Abort Process**.
+This can be useful if, for example, you start checking for overlaps without unselecting a component with many subcomponents.
+Needless to say, this should be done sparingly.

 ## Additional Info
 ### Contributing
 GeViewer has been developed and tested using a limited number of Geant4 detector geometries, so the HepRep and VRML parsing functionalities are not yet exhaustive.
-If you find that a particular geometry or component is not being parsed correctly, please open an issue on the [GitHub repository](https://github.com/clarkehardy/geviewer/issues) and provide the file snippet in question, or fix the issue yourself and submit a pull request.
+If you find that a particular geometry or component is not being parsed correctly, please [open an issue](https://github.com/clarkehardy/geviewer/issues) on the GitHub repository and provide the file snippet in question, or fix the issue yourself and submit a pull request.
 Other suggestions, feature requests, or improvements are also welcome.

 ### License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/clarkehardy/geviewer/blob/main/LICENSE) for more information.